unora-project/unora-project.github.io/docs/quests/circles/side/slayer_of_the_crypt.md

 - 5 Game Points
 - Legend mark: Helped Skarn clear the Mileth Crypt
     - This legend mark increments each time you complete it
+    - At 10 completions, this legend mark changes to "Controlled the Mileth Crypt Population"
 - At 10 completions, you will receive a bigger lantern

 ## Cooldown

 This quest has a 4 hour cooldown.
+After 10 completions, this quest is no longer repetable.

 ## Walkthrough